cguilloud/timedisplay/README.md

 author: Cyril Guilloud ESRF BCU 2013-2019

-`timedisplay` is a python library to print time durations in a human-readable way.
+`timedisplay` is a python library to format time durations in a human-readable way.

 Units managed are :